 There will no doubt be a lot debate with this season in particular.
 Whether you agree that watching the show and criticizing it for not following certain things correctly in the source material is a valid reason of not liking it or not, you have to set aside that in the back door and appreciate the show on its own merits.
 This is what all the seasons were building up on and the end result was most definitely worth the wait.
 There are moments in the anime that will make you remember certain moments for years to come whether it was something that made you laugh with exquisite delight or cry with overall genuine emotion.
 For me, this one line in the show is the one that will stick with me for years after watching it: “You don’t need a reason to fall in love.”
 Words of wisdom by Chihiro.

-The story of this season continues in a similar fashion to the other two, however in this season Keima has to conquer his former heroines that he conquered before again.
-Unlike the other two seasons, by the end of this anime we get to see hints that Keima will mature and develop a lot as a character, but still remain the same Keima we know and love.
+The story of this season continues in a similar fashion to the other two, however in this season Keima has to reconquer his former heroines from the past.
+Unlike the other two seasons, by the end of this anime we get to see hints that Keima will develop a lot as a character, but still remain the same Keima we know and love.

-Now for the characters, most of the characters remain the same, but unlike the other two seasons we definitely see character development, however it’s only Keima.
-Unfortunately Elsie is not a main character in this season, which was a little upsetting for me since I liked her as a character and her bubbly personality, but for the focus of this season, I think it was essential that she was not put in as a main character just because this season is a bit more serious than the other two.
-In terms of Keima's development, as I said before we get small hints here and there near the end of the anime that he’s going to mature, but retain all those qualities we love about him.
+Now for the characters, most of the characters remain the same, but unlike the other two seasons we definitely see character development, however it is mainly just Keima.
+Unfortunately Elsie is not a main character in this season, which was a little upsetting for me since I liked her as a character and her bubbly personality, but for the focus of this season, I think it was natural that she was not put in as a main character just because this season sets a different aura than the other two.
+In terms of Keima's development, as I said before we get small hints here and there near the end of the anime that he’s going to mature, and potentially give up his love of gaming?